-Thease see the SCND policy, which can be found in the Folicies section of the school website, or ask for a copy in school.
-This is what we provide in our school This is North Yorkshire LS's minimum expectation of good practice.
-What kinds of SEND are provided for in your school?
-We provide support for any pupil who has significantly greater difficulty Children and young people (CYP) with a wide range of SEND are welcomed in learning than the majority of others of the same age, or has a into the school.
+This is what we provide at Thirsk Community Primary School

+This is North Yorkshire LS's minimum expectation of good practice.

+Children and young people (CYP) with a wide range of SEND are welcomed into the school.
 If a parent of a pupil with an EHCP requests a place at the school, the CYP is welcomed and strategies sought to meet needs.